CJ0206/UBO-Finder/README.md

 1.  **In `index.html`:**
     *   Remove the Google Analytics script block from the `<head>` section.
 This block starts with `<!-- Google Analytics -->` and includes the `gtag.js` loading and `gtag('config', '...');` calls.
     *   Remove the cookie consent banner HTML from the end of the `<body>`.
 This is the `div` with `id="cookie-banner"`: `<!--- Google Analytic Consent ---> <div id="cookie-banner" ...>...</div>`.
+    *   Remove the cookie info link `<a id="showCookieInfo" href="#">Cookie Info</a></p>`.
 2.  **In `ubo.js` (Optional but Recommended for full removal):**
     *   At the beginning of the IIFE in `ubo.js`, you will find a line: `gtag('consent', 'default', { ... });`.
 You can remove this line.
+    *   Further down in `ubo.js`, remove the section `// Function to show cookie information`
+    *   Remove the function `resetCookiePreferences()`
-    *   Further down in `ubo.js`, within the `DOMContentLoaded` event listener, there are functions `allConsentGranted()` and `allConsentDeclined()` and logic that calls `gtag('consent', 'update', ...)` and handles `document.cookie.indexOf('cookies_accepted=true/false')`.
+    *   Within the `DOMContentLoaded` event listener, there are functions `allConsentGranted()` and `allConsentDeclined()` and logic that calls `gtag('consent', 'update', ...)` and handles `document.cookie.indexOf('cookies_accepted=true/false')`.
 While the cookie banner itself will be gone from HTML, to fully remove GA tracking calls, these JavaScript parts related to `gtag` could also be commented out or removed if you are comfortable editing JavaScript.
 However, simply removing the elements from `index.html` will prevent the banner from showing and the main GA script from loading.

 ## [ubo.js](ubo.js)